In this blog post we want to show you step by step how to carry out the process of painting a guitar from scratch.

-The finish application process is the same as the primer.
+The process of applying the finish is the same as that of the primer.
 We apply finishing coats by sanding between them with P800, allowing 24 hours to dry between coats.
 It is recommended to apply a minimum of 3 coats.

 Once we see that the finish is completely uniform and the guitar is finished to our liking, it is important NOT to SAND the last layer that we have applied and let it dry for 2 to 3 weeks to be able to polish and achieve maximum shine.

 Sand with water in a gradual process with 1200-1500-2000 sandpaper until all the imperfections of the application disappear.
-You can buy the sandpaper in our store in the following link
+You can buy the sandpaper in our store.

 Try to sand in a straight line without applying too much pressure so as not to make deep marks that with the polish will be difficult to remove.
 It is advisable to apply a few drops of soap to the water to facilitate sanding.